I-805 South Project Frequently Asked Questions

 1. What area of Interstate 805 does the I-805 South project cover?

-The project area begins just south of East Palomar Street in Chula Vista, proceeds north along I-805 through the I-805/ State Route 15 (SR-15) Freeway Interchange and ends at the Landis Street overcrossing in the City of San Diego.
+The project area begins just south of East Palomar Street in Chula Vista and proceeds north along I-805 to the I-805/SR 15 interchange.
 Improvements to this corridor will provide expanded transportation choices for travelers in the region.

 2. What freeway and transit improvements are planned for the southern portion of I-805?

-The project will include dedicated lanes to provide more reliable travel scheduling and rapid travel times; added High Occupancy Vehicle and Single Occupancy Vehicle lanes to encourage carpooling and reduce traffic congestion; and convenient transit stations (East Palomar Street, East H Street and Plaza Boulevard) and a Direct Access Ramp (East Palomar Street), which also connects the Bus Rapid Transit from the Otay Mesa Border Crossing to downtown San Diego.
+The project will include dedicated Carpool/High Occupancy Vehicle (HOV) Lanes to provide more reliable travel scheduling and rapid travel times; in-line transit stations at East H Street and Plaza Boulevard; and a Direct Access Ramp (DAR) and Transit Station and Park & Ride at East Palomar Street.
 Collectively, these improvements will serve as an integral part of a modern, new transportation backbone that will meet the future needs of travelers in our region.

 3. Will this project succeed in reducing traffic congestion?